goderich/dissertation/dissertation.md

 The grouping of Matu'uwal, Skikun, and Squliq into the Northern Atayal subgroup is supported by both lexical evidence and by a single, but very specific sound change.

 The phonological evidence is the merger of Proto-Atayal word-final \*-lit and \*-liʔ, which is common to all three dialects.
 Two of the dialects also share an exception to the merger in the same etymon: Matu'uwal *qawlit* and Skikun *qolit* 'mouse, rat'.
-The reflexes of Proto-Atayal consonant phonemes in Proto-Northern Atayal and Matu'uwal are presented in @tbl:pa-to-pna-consonants.
+The reflexes of Proto-Atayal consonant phonemes in Proto-Northern Atayal (PNA) and Matu'uwal are presented in @tbl:pa-to-pna-consonants.

 : Reflexes of Proto-Atayal consonants in Proto-Northern Atayal {#tbl:pa-to-pna-consonants}